joshdipo/AzureFundamentals/README.md

 ## Azure Sentinel

-Azure Sentinel is a cloud-based SIEM (Security Information and Event Managment) system.
+Azure Sentinel is a cloud-based SIEM (Security Information and Event Management) system.
 A SIEM system aggregates security data from many different sources (as long as those sources support an open-stadard loggin format).
 It also provides capabilities for threat detection and response.

 ### Capabilities